deepakXaeologic/flutter-template-v1/README.md

 # flutter_template_v1

-A new Flutter template for state management technique.
+A new Flutter template for state management technique using MVVM architecture.

 ## Getting Started